-This is the first set of the Group's annual financial statements in which IFRS 15 Revenue from Contracts with Customers and IFRS 9 Financial Instruments have been applied.
-Changes to significant accounting policies are described in Note 3.7, 3.13 and 3.15.
+This is the first set of the Group's annual financial statements in which IFRS 16 Leases has been applied.
+The related changes to significant accounting policies are described in Note 3.17.

 The consolidated financial statements have been prepared on the historical cost basis, except when otherwise indicated.